katavie/harvey/_posts/2017-11-11-irma-maria.md

 ![Created solely by NASA/Randy Bresnik, released in public domain]({{'/img/harvey.jpg'|prepend:site.baseurl}})

+*I got the photo in this post from [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:ISS-52_Hurricane_Harvey_(7).jpg).
+It was solely created by NASA/Randy Bresnik and released into the public domain; more information on its licensing it available through the link.*

 James Shultz and Sandro Galea have also authored another paper, which I read and reviewed here.
 News and people often mix up Hurricanes Harvey, Irma, and Maria, since they all occurred around the same time.
 Here, I clear up the issue.

 ### Preparing for the Next Harvey, Irma, or Maria — Addressing Research Gaps